Delia Zamudio

-Delia Rosa Zamudio Palacios (born 1943) is an Afro-Peruvian trade unionist and leader in the activism for the rights of Afro-Peruvian women.
+Delia Rosa Zamudio Palacios (20 June 1943 – 28 September 2024) was an Afro-Peruvian trade unionist and leader in the activism for the rights of Afro-Peruvian women.
 She was the first woman to become the head of the General Confederation of Workers of Peru (Confederación General de Trabajadores del Perú (CGTP)).
 She has worked since the 1970s to improve the human and civil rights of Afro-Peruvians and working women.
 As a founder of the Casa de Refugio San Juan de Lurigancho she has worked to assist victims of domestic and sexual violence.
 She was recognized by the Ministry of Culture for her contributions with the Meritorious Personality of Culture Award in 2014.

 Early life

 Delia Rosa Zamudio Palacios was born in 1943, on the hacienda “Hoja Redonda” in the Chincha Province of Peru to Victoria Palacios and Grimaldo Zamudio.
 In the 1950s, her mother migrated with her children to the La Victoria District of Lima in search of employment.
 After completing the third grade, Zamudio stopped attending school to care for her younger siblings to enable her mother to work.
 At twelve, she began working as a domestic laborer and three years later began working at the Libertad Canning Factory in the Rímac District.
 Simultaneously while working during the day, Zamudio returned to school and completed her primary education.
 In 1966, she was hired at a pharmaceutical factory and joined the union.
 Within three years, she was elected as the social assistance secretary of the factory union.
 Continuing her night studies, Zamudio completed her secondary education at the Escuela María Parado de Bellido in Rímac in 1971.